 Definitions, procedures, appeals, and sanctions

-The Department of History at The University of Memphis bases its policy about academic misconduct on the following statements from the Student Accountability): The Code of Student Rights and Responsibilities, popularly known as the Student Handbook, and its document on Academic Misconduct.
+The Department of History at The University of Memphis bases its academic misconduct policy on the Code of Student Rights and Responsibilities.

-- Plagiarism.
-The adoption or reproduction of ideas, words, statements, images, or works of another person as one’s own without proper attribution, or the reuse of one’s own academic work previously submitted for academic credit at any academic institution (including the University of Memphis),
+1. Plagiarism.
+The adoption or reproduction of ideas, words, statements, images, or works of another person as one's own without proper attribution, or the reuse of one's own academic work previously submitted for academic credit at any academic institution (including the University of Memphis).

-- Fabrication.
-Unauthorized falsification or invention of any information or citation in an academic exercise
+3. Fabrication.
+Unauthorized falsification or invention of any information or citation in an academic exercise.

-- Any attempt to interfere or tamper with the academic work of another student,
+4. Any attempt to interfere or tamper with the academic work of another student.

-At the conclusion of the disciplinary process, all decisions regarding acts of academic misconduct will be communicated to the Office of Student Confuct.
+At the conclusion of the disciplinary process, all decisions regarding acts of academic misconduct will be communicated to the Office of Student Conduct.

 Once a student has been accused of an act of academic misconduct, the student may not drop or withdraw from the class until such time as the matter has been resolved.